The Pros and Cons of Stanford

 Should you submit your ACT/SAT scores?

 Starting in the Fall of 2025, Stanford will be test-required for first-year applicants.
-But the for Fall of 2024, Stanford is still test optional.
-Roughly 50% of applicants to Stanford don’t submit their test scores.
+In the past few years, roughly 50% of applicants to Stanford didn’t submit their test scores.
 However, for the 2022-2023 admission cycle, 72% of admitted students submitted their scores.
 This suggests that, like most Ivy-caliber schools, Stanford strongly favors candidates who do submit their scores.

 What if I’m waitlisted?